|

 editing roff input, and recommend further reading materials.

-roff input files contain text interspersed with instructions to
+roff input contains text interspersed with instructions to control

-control the formatter.
-Even in the absence of such instructions,
+the formatter.
+Even in the absence of such instructions, a roff

-a roff formatter still processes its input in several ways, by
+formatter still processes its input in several ways, by filling,

-supplementing it with inter-sentence space.
-These processes are
+inter-sentence space.
+These processes are basic to typesetting,

-basic to typesetting, and can be controlled at the input
+and can be controlled at the input document's discretion.

 When a device-independent roff formatter starts up, it obtains

-from the latter's description file (see groff_font(5)).
-An
+the latter's description file (see groff_font(5)).
+An essential

-essential property is the length of the output line, such as “6.5
+property is the length of the output line, such as “6.5 inches”.

-an output line as it can—this is known as filling.
-To a roff
+output line as it can—this is known as filling.
+To a roff system,

-system, a word is any sequence of one or more characters that
+a word is any sequence of one or more characters that aren't

 A roff formatter attempts to detect boundaries between sentences,